 Here are some tips:

 - Make mealtimes happy, regular and social occasions.
 Try not to worry about spilled drinks or food on the floor.

-- Have realistic expectations – for example, you can start by asking your child to lick a piece of food, and work up to trying a mouthful over time.
-And praise your child for any small effort to try a new food.
+- Start small.
+For example, start by asking your child to lick a piece of food, and work up to trying a mouthful.
+And praise your child for these small attempts.

 - Never force your child to try a food.
 He’ll have lots of other opportunities to try new foods.